 Galileo Camps are known in the Bay Area where we live as some of the best educational summer camps for kids from Pre-K through 8th Grade.
 Galileo Camps encourage kids to brainstorm and think like innovators through a variety of hands-on projects and activities.

-My kids have not gone to this camp (we don’t do many camps), but several of their friends go every year, and highly recommend the experience.
+My 4th grader is going to camp this summer.
+Several of our friends go every year, and highly recommend the experience.

 How to Make a Rubber Band Helicopter

 I had seen videos of this type of rubber band helicopter before, but we had never made one until I was working on this post!

 If you really want to make your helicopter fly, the key is to wind it up really well.
 Then hold it as straight as you can for lift-off!

 It is pretty amazing when it works, and a particularly cool experiment for my kids since my brother is a helicopter pilot!